slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - history books are on the history of power.
 - changing your interpretation of your past is often just as good as changing your past.
--->
+- past is a nice place to visit but certainly not a good place to stay.
+- o q antes era rotina, hj é lembrança.
+- never say goodbye because goodbye means going away and going awya means forgetting.
+- there are decades when nothing happens and there are weeks when decade happen.
+- I just don't believe in anything from my past.
+Anything.
+No memories.
+No regrets.
+No people.
+No trips.
+Nothing.
+A lot of our unhappiness comes from comparing things from the past to the present. -- Naval Ravikant*
+- Changing your interpretation of your past is often just as good as changing your past. -- Naval Ravikant*
+- The past is entirely contained in your head.
+It is nowhere else.
+The present is all that exists and that is where you exist. -- Naval Ravikant*
+- Hope is the belief that this moment isn't good enough. -- Naval Ravikant*
+- history never repeats. man always does. -- voltaire
+- a busy mind accelerates the perceived passage of time. buy more time by cultivating peace of mind. -- Naval Ravikant* -->

 > *'The past doesn’t help understanding the present.
 It’s the present that helps understanding the past.' -- José Saramago*